Why some heaps support constant-amortized-time decrease-key operations, and others do not: Introduction

 Fredman's model differs from ours in several regards.
 First, Fredman's model requires that comparisons can not be performed unless the nodes being compared must be linked by a heap pointer after the comparison.
 Second, in the course of an \opEm, any two children of the former root can be randomly accessed and compared at unit cost.
 Third, the number of augmented bits per node is a parameter of the model.
 The first restriction, while it admits pairing heaps and Fibonacci heaps, excludes Elmasry's variant.
 This is because Elmasry's variant sorts the keys in nodes in order to determine how to link them; such sorting is directly against what is allowed in Fredman's model.
-Our sort heaps presented in section~\ref{s:sortheap} are not in Fredman's model for the same reason.
+Our sort heaps, presented in section~\ref{full:s:sortheap}\shortfull{ in the appendix}{}, are not in Fredman's model for the same reason.
 Also, subjectively, we find the first restriction a bit odd, but it appears to be vital to the result.
 The second difference means that a fundamental cost in the pointer model is not counted: moving pointers to reach the desired nodes to compare or otherwise manipulate.
 So, compared to our model, Fredman's model is more restrictive because of the first condition, and more permissive with the second condition.
-We feel our model is more natural.
+We feel our model is more natural. \begin{shortonly} A more detailed discussion of how our model differs from Fredman's can be found in \S\ref{full:s:fh} in the appendix. \end{shortonly}

 Thus, we conclude that the reason that Fibonacci heaps have fast \opDc\ is not (only) because of the augmented bits as Fredman's result suggests, but rather because they depart from the pure heap model.
 We prove that any pure-heap-model heap has an $\Omega\left( \frac{\log \log n}{\log \log \log n} \right)$ amortized lower bound on decrease key, \emph{no matter how many bits of data each node is augmented with}.
-Such a bound is more than a mere technicality; it would elevate the status of a pairing heap variant with $O(\log \log n)$ amortized time \opDc\ to something conjectured to be amortized optimal and proved to be within an $O(\log \log \log n)$ factor of being an amortized asymptotical optimal structure.
-In our view, Fibonacci heaps are a typical RAM-model structure that squeezed out a $\log \log n$ factor over the best structure in a natural pointer-based model by beating the sorting bound using bit tricks (of which bucket sort is a very primitive example).
+In our view, Fibonacci heaps are a typical RAM-model structure that squeeze out a $\log \log n$ factor over the best structure in a natural pointer-based model by beating the sorting bound using bit tricks (of which bucket sort is a very primitive example).